brookinsconsulting/bcxmltemplateoverrideconditions/README.md

 ### Extension Activation

-Kernel class override extensions are **not** activated via ini setttings.
+Kernel class override extensions are **not** activated via ini settings.
 Normal site.ini extension activation settings are not required to use this extension and it's solution.

 ### Enable eZ Publish Kernel Overrides